 If you are like most, advancing in your career will sit high on your list of priorities.
 Besides gaining experience from outside the daily grind, professional development is now widely recognised as necessary to expand your knowledge and further your career.

-This is where Melbourne Business School (MBS)’s newly developed Graduate Certificate in Business (Online) fills the gap.
-An extraction of core studies from one of MBS’ most successful suite of programs, the Master of Management, this certificate is made up four subjects (students choose from six) designed for anyone from a non-business background who is keen to gain exposure to the full breadth of business management.
+This is where the Graduate Certificate in Business fills the gap.
+An extraction of core studies from one of Melbourne Business School's (MBS) most successful suite of programs, the Master of Management, this certificate is made up four subjects (students choose from six) designed for anyone from a non-business background who is keen to gain exposure to the full breadth of business management.

-What sets the course apart is the specially selected line-up of academics leading the learning experiences: the group comprises of teaching professionals passionate about online education.
+What sets the course apart is the specially selected line-up of academics leading the learning experiences: the group is comprised of teaching professionals passionate about online education.